Nebraska Liberty Bell replica

 Bell’s rig was as unconventional as his cargo.
 Standing 11 feet tall and weighing in at 9,000 pounds, the brightly painted red, white and blue flatbed was one of a fleet of trucks furnished by the Ford Motor Company.
 The one-ton bronze bell was secured to the open flatbed with mountings donated by U.S. Steel.
 Thanks to an unprecedented public / private partnership, this drive would be undertaken with no material cost incurred by the Treasury.

-The only thing to distinguish Bell’s cargo from that of the other truckers was a 3/4 inch number 48 stamped on the front of the bell, above the inscription which reads: PROCLAIM LIBERTY THROUGHOUT ALL THE LAND UNTO ALL THE INHABITANTS THEREOF.
+The only thing distinguishing Bell’s cargo from that of the other truckers was a 3/4-inch number 48 stamped on the front of the bell, above the inscription: PROCLAIM LIBERTY THROUGHOUT ALL THE LAND UNTO ALL THE INHABITANTS THEREOF.
 LEV.
-XXV X. The truck itself was adorned with a less profound, more direct slogan: Save for YOUR Independence — Buy U.S. Savings Bonds.
+XXV X. The truck itself was adorned with a less profound, more direct slogan: Save for YOUR Independence—Buy U.S. Savings Bonds.

 There seems to be no numerical logic as to how the Liberty Bell replicas were distributed among the states and territories.
 Was Bell among the last to pick up his cargo and so was paired with number 48, or was it purely the luck of the draw?